konsumer/jsnuke/README.md

 // create a worklet from a queue/context const opl = await createAudioWorklet(ctx, queue)

-// connect it to output
+// connect it to output. you can also use effects see https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API/Using_Web_Audio_API opl.connect(ctx.destination)
-opl.connect(ctx.destination)

 // stuff you can do